Low-Degree Testing Over Grids: Introduction

 The special case of $\cS= \F = \F_q$ (finite field of size $q$) is especially interesting.
 Although this was already established for general finite fields first by~\cite{KaufRon} and an optimal query complexity (in terms of $d$, for constant prime $q$) was achieved in~\cite{HSS}, we nevertheless present it as a corollary of~\cref{thm:deg-test}.

 \begin{corollary}[\cite{KaufRon}] The family of degree-$d$ functions $f:\F_q^n \to \F_q$ is locally testable in $(qd)^{O(q^3 d)} = O_{q,d}(1)$ queries. \end{corollary}

-Turning our attention to more general product domains, we show that while junta-degree testing is still locally testable over there more general grids, local degree testing, even for $d=1$, is intractable.
+Turning our attention to more general product domains, we show that while junta-degree testing is still locally testable over there more general grids, local degree testing, even for $d=1$, is intractable for all sufficiently large fields.